syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Scrolling.md

 ## Virtual Scrolling

 The virtual scrolling support allows you to load data that you require (load data based on page size) without buffering the entire huge database.

 To enable virtual scrolling by setting `AllowVirtualScrolling`  property of `ScrollSettings`  as `true`.
 It supports two mode of virtualization.
 They are,

 1. Normal Mode
 2. Continuous Mode
-3. Virtualization

-N> The following features are not supported by virtual scrolling N> 1.
-Grouping
-N> 2.
-Frozen Rows
-N> 3.
-Cell merging
-N> 4.
-Detail template
-N> 5.
-Row template
-N> 6.
-Hierarchy
-N> 7.
-Editing
+We also have an enhanced virtual scrolling feature with an improvised virtual scrolling performance.
+To enable improvised virtual scrolling feature by setting `EnableVirtualization` property of `ScrollSettings` as true and it doesn't requires `AllowVirtualScrolling` to enabled.

 ### Normal Mode: